mstypsan/EmailService-serverless/README.md

 ```

 **Response**

-The response will have a status of 200 if the e-mail is accepted indicating that it will be processed.
+The response will have a status of 200 if the e-mail is accepted indicating that it is processed.

 ##Scalability
 The service is deployed using Amazon's serverless services, AWS lambda and AWS Api Gateway.
 AWS lambda is hosted by Amazon that ensures high availability and scaling according to the number of requests.
-And API gateway helps at exposing HTTP endpoints that later communicates with AWS lambda
+And API gateway helps at exposing HTTP endpoints that later communicate with AWS lambda

 ## Service deployment
 .env file